fschl/dockerfiles/eclipse/README.md

 # Eclipse In A Container

 Run Eclipse release _Mars 1_ inside a container on your desktop.
-This Image uses the official `java`-images.
+This Image is based on the official `java`-image.
 Those are based on `openjdk` **NOT** oracles java implementation!

-This Repo contains 2 Dockerfiles, for `java7` and `java8`.
-Use accordingly to your target platform.
+_OpenJFX_ is also installed.

 You can preserve configuration and installed plugins by mounting the according volumes.